merqurio/merqurio.github.io/_posts/2021-05-10-what-data-ready-really-means-for-a-hospital.md

 ---
 layout: post
-title: "Onboarding a Hospital onto OMOP: Lessons in Data Mapping and Collaboration"
+title: "What \"Data Ready\" Really Means for a Hospital"
 date: 2021-05-10 09:00:00 +0100
 tags:
   - omop